iphone7743/nd013-c1-vision-starter/README.md

 ### Dataset
-You should downlaod the 'waymo' open dataset by Google Cloud before training the model.
+You should downlaod the `waymo` open dataset by Google Cloud before training the model.
 Please login google cloud with your account.

 ```